JackAdams/meteor-editable-text/README.md

 	meteor add babrahams:transactions

-and in your app (in some config file on the client), add:
+and in your app (in some config file on both client and server), add:

 	EditableText.useTransactions = true;

-Or if you only want transactions on particular instances of the widget, pass `useTransaction=true` or `useTransaction=false` to override the default that was set using `EditableText.useTransactions`.
+Or if you only want transactions on particular instances of the widget, pass `useTransaction=true` or `useTransaction=false` to override the default that was set via `EditableText.useTransactions` on the client (and don't set a value on the server).
+If you set the `EditableText.useTransactions` value on the server, it doesn't matter what you set on the client (or pass from the client), you will always get the behaviour as set by the server.

 #### Security